 FGF-9 has become an especially important growth factor in large part due to the work of the renowned Dr. George Cotsarelis, who holds a patent titled “Fibroblast growth factor-9 promotes hair follicle regeneration after wounding“.
 Dr. Cotsarelis is also a co-author of a 2013 paper that concludes: “The importance of FGF-9 in hair follicle regeneration suggests that it could be used therapeutically in humans“.

 Finally, FGF-7 (also called keratinocyte growth factor, or KGF) is required for hair growth.
 The well known researcher Dr. Elaine Fuchs co-authored an important study on FGF-7, hair development and wound healing all the way back in 1995.
+Moreover, Histogen’s Hair Stimulating Complex product is focusing on KGF as one of the key growth factors to be injected in human scalps.

 Platelet-derived growth factor (PDGF) is a key growth factor involved in blood vessel formation.
 A 2006 study from Japan found that “PDGF isoforms induce and maintain anagen phase of murine hair follicles“.
 Adipose-derived stem cells (ADSCs) are rich in various growth factors including PDGF, and are becoming increasingly utilized in the hair loss world.